Icinga/icinga2/doc/5-advanced-topics.md

 ## <a id="downtimes"></a> Downtimes

-Downtimes can be scheduled for planned server maintenance or any other targetted service outage you are aware of in advance.
+Downtimes can be scheduled for planned server maintenance or any other targeted service outage you are aware of in advance.

 Downtimes will suppress any notifications, and may trigger other downtimes too.
 If the downtime was set by accident, or the duration